 Introduction to Animal Science would be of benefit to any student planning on entering the field of animal care whether it is with pets, livestock, or exotics.
 Course content will emphasize fundamental concepts of physiology, nutrition, animal breeding and management.
-Students will gain experience in classroom and lab settings with pets and companion animals, rabbits, horses, dairy cattle, swine, poultry, fish, and other animals. - Requirements set by the University for enrollment include being in the top 50% of your class or instructor approval.
-If you are not in the top 50% of your class, but feel this course is a good fit, please contact the instructor. - Students successfully completing Animal Science A, B, and C may be able to earn college credit from the University of Minnesota.
+Students will gain experience in classroom and lab settings with pets and companion animals, rabbits, horses, dairy cattle, swine, poultry, fish, and other animals. • Requirements set by the University of Minnesota for enrollment include being in the top 50% of your class or instructor approval.
+If you are not in the top 50% of your class, but feel this course is a good fit, please contact the instructor. • Students successfully completing Animal Science A, B, and C may be able to earn college credit from the University of Minnesota.
 Students should contact the course instructor for more information.
 Sustainable Systems in Plant and Animal Science 7704 Sustainable Systems in Plant and Animal Science A 7705 Sustainable Systems in Plant and Animal Science B 7706 Sustainable Systems in Plant and Animal Science C Grade: 11, 12 Site: School of Environmental Studies Prerequisite: None Length: Two Periods, Full Year Recommended

-Sustainability has become an increased need and area of focus with CEOs in many areas of industry to make their companies viable and profitable.
-Students will learn the 5Es of sustainability while working with systems containing plant and animal species in classroom and lab settings.
-Through hands-on and school-based projects, students will investigate the challenges in Agricultural, Food and Natural Resource systems.
-Partnerships within industry and non-profit organizations such as Spark-Y and the World Food Prize, which offers opportunities to engage with local and world leaders, will be critical to the student experience.
-Students will explore potential scholarship, internship and fellowship opportunities to continue their learning in the field of Sustainability.

-Zoos, Aquariums, and Small Animal Care

-7707 Zoos, Aquariums, and Small Animal Care A 7708 Zoos, Aquariums, and Small Animal Care B 7709 Zoos, Aquariums, and Small Animal Care C

-Grade: 11, 12

-Site: School of Environmental Studies

-Prerequisite: None

-Length: Two Periods, Full Year Recommended
+Do you want to be a part of making the planet a better place while learning about one of the fastest growing career fields of this century?
+Sustainability has become an increased need and area of focus for leaders in many areas of industry.
+They strive to manage their companies to adapt to changing world conditions while maintaining profitability.
+Explore global food insecurity issues and how you can make a difference in the lives of others.
+Come and get hands-on experiences with systems containing plant and animal species in classroom and lab settings.
+Connect with a non-profit through school-based projects and potential summer internships and discover advanced opportunities for university or international internships.
+You'll leave knowing you are a part of shaping our planet for the better.
+Zoos, Aquariums, and Small Animal Care 7707 Zoos, Aquariums, and Small Animal Care A 7708 Zoos, Aquariums, and Small Animal Care B 7709 Zoos, Aquariums, and Small Animal Care C Grade: 11, 12 Site: School of Environmental Studies Prerequisite: None Length: Two Periods, Full Year Recommended

 This course will feature basic care and management of animals as pets, in zoos and aquariums, and in the wild.
 Students will gain valuable hands-on experience with animals.
 A special emphasis will be placed on freshwater and saltwater aquatic species.
 Students will visit the Minnesota Zoo and examine animal exhibits to learn about captive and wild animal management.
 Career areas explored include aquarium keeping, life support, zoo keeping, collections management, exhibit design, animal training, animal health, horticulture, pet care, and wildlife management.

-Aviation and Ground School

-7710 Aviation and Ground School A 7711 Aviation and Ground School B 7712 Aviation and Ground School C Grade: 11, 12

-Site: Eagan High School Prerequisite: None

-Length: Two Periods, Full Year Recommended

-Fees: Optional flight time to be arranged and paid for
+Aviation and Ground School 7710 Aviation and Ground School A 7711 Aviation and Ground School B 7712 Aviation and Ground School C Grade: 11, 12 Site: Eagan High School Prerequisite: None Length: Two Periods, Full Year Recommended Fees: Optional flight time to be arranged and paid for by student

-by student